From Discrete to Smooth

 This objective is differentiable but not convex due to the \( x_i(1 - x_i) \) terms.
 You can now:

-4. Summary: A Decision Tree for Optimization
+4. Summary: A Decision Table for Optimization

 Problem TypeFeasibilityTheoryRecommended Method